Misaacnorman/testmate/README.md

 # TestMate LIMS

 **TestMate** is a modern, web-based Laboratory Information Management System (LIMS) designed to streamline and automate the daily operations of materials testing laboratories.
 Built with a powerful and scalable tech stack, it provides a comprehensive suite of tools to manage everything from sample reception to final certificate generation.

 ![TestMate Dashboard](https://picsum.photos/seed/dashboard/1200/600)
-*A preview of the TestMate dashboard.*
+*A preview of the TestMate dashboard, showcasing key metrics and tasks.*

 ---